We plotted the straight sections of the larger cursuses in GIS, and then extended the lines across the mainland of Britain.

 The earlier Enclosures method extended the survey across the landscape by moving in a crab like manner, identifying and incorporating the next survey stations as it went.
 The Cursus survey was very different in that it followed a top down design which was planned in advance to cover at least the whole mainland, and probably islands such as Orkney too.

-The design may have used Dunkery Beacon to Leith Hill as a baseline.
-If so, some cursus lines were planned from this, including the Stanwell line at 75 degrees (5/24 of a circle) to it, and the Lesser Cursus line at 15 degrees (1/24 of a circle) to it.
+The design may have used Dunkery Beacon to Leith Hill as a baseline at some point, but the line due west from Leith Hill - which isn't quite the same - is what was settled upon given the Greater Cursus west end was built.
+Some other cursus lines were planned from this, including the Stanwell line at 75 degrees (5/24 of a circle) to it, and the Lesser Cursus line at 15 degrees (1/24 of a circle) to it.

 Causewayed Enclosures are rare north of the River Trent.
 We suggest that the Enclosures method was abandoned because as the survey extended northwards, inconsistencies became apparent which meant the previously surveyed lines to the south could not be relied upon.
 That method, building out from previous survey triangles, was therefore deemed flawed.
 The new approach was to impose, top down, very large triangles which stretched across the mainland.
 These would give a framework into which smaller local triangles would be bound to fit.